The Executive is Riverman's upcoming martial arts action game. It will be released in Spring 2015.

-Right now we are planning 50 levels.
+There are 120 levels.
 They take place in a different parts of the city (subway, marina, museum) and have different types of enemies and action sequences.
 Every square millimeter of every level will be handcrafted–no randomly generated endless filler.

 2. Will there be virtual controls?

 No. The touch controls are integrated directly into the characters and environments.
 For example, you tap an enemy’s head to punch its head, and you tap your character’s legs to block low.
 There are also many special moves, executed by slides.
 Action sequences (like jumping through glass windows) use special timing icons, similar to rhythm games.